But, what do they all mean and what one is the best one for you to take?

-One of the most frequently asked questions by business graduate looking to pursue a career in accountancy is what exams should they study?
+One of the most frequently asked question by a budding accountant looking to pursue a career in accountancy is:

-As there are so many different options to choose from and there is no easy way to answer this “ Graduates need to ask themselves:
+As there are so many different options to choose from and there is no easy way to answer this, graduates or those interested need to ask themselves:

 - What type of role do I want?